-MANDATE Additional information regarding the Audit Committee is set out in the section entitled "Audit Committee" in the Corporation's Annual Information Form, dated March 9,2022 filed on SEDAR (www.sedar.com).
+MANDATE Additional information regarding the Audit Committee is set out in the section entitled "Audit Committee" in the Corporation's Annual Information Form, dated March 27, 2023 filed on SEDAR (www.sedar.com).
 The Audit Committee has general authority in relation to the Corporation's financial affairs as well as the specific responsibility to: review all fees paid to the auditors; review the Corporation's quarterly and annual financial statements (including management's discussion and analysis of financial condition and results of operations) and report thereon to the Board; and make recommendations to the Board as to the annual appointment or re-appointment of the auditors for the Corporation.
 The Audit Committee also has certain additional responsibilities relating to internal and external audits, oversight of management reporting on internal controls and procedures, the application of significant accounting principles, financial reporting and integrity, relations with the Auditors and other matters.
 To assist in fulfilling its responsibilities, the Audit Committee has the authority to retain external legal counsel and other advisors.
 Effective March 5, 2003, the Board adopted an Audit Committee Mandate.
 The Board agreed to adopt the Audit Committee Mandate, recommended by the Audit Committee, to enhance the Corporation's existing corporate governance structures and practices.
 The Audit Committee oversees: the review of procedures (financial reporting/process); external auditors; internal audit department and compliance; and other responsibilities (such as succession planning for key accounting personnel).
-2021 KEY MILESTONES Monitoring the succession planning within the finance function; Performing an internal control effectiveness review and monitoring controls; Review cyber security action plans and monitor IT controls audit findings; Further integration of the financial functions of MacDon into Linamar MEMBERSHIP During fiscal 2021, the Audit Committee was comprised of three Directors: Messrs.
+2022 KEY MILESTONES Monitoring the succession planning within the finance function; Performing an internal control effectiveness review and monitoring controls; Review cyber security action plans and monitor IT controls audit findings; and Established an action plan for integration of the financial functions of Salford and Linamar Light Metals - Mills River into Linamar MEMBERSHIP During fiscal 2022, the Audit Committee was comprised of three Directors: Messrs.
 Grimm (Chairman) and Reidel and Ms. Forwell.
 100% INDEPENDENT All member Directors of the Audit Committee are "independent" Directors within the meaning of National Instrument 52-110 - Audit Committees.